 CONTEXT

-Designed a Twitter spam moderation workbench that increased moderator efficiency by 22 percent while improving the quality of data used to train machine learning models
+Designed a Twitter spam moderation workbench that increased moderator efficiency by 22% while improving the quality of data used to train machine learning models

 My Role